 Benefits of chanting Om Aim Hreem Kleem Chamundaye Vichche Namah:

 Mantras are powerful tools.
-If we chant them in a specific frequency, they invigorate the brain, the central organ of the human being.
+If we chant them at a specific frequency, they invigorate the brain, the central organ of the human being.

 The brain stimulates the body and mind.
 Ultimately, this total system of our personality activates, leading to confidence and strength.

-The benefit of chanting this powerful mantra is to facilitate concentration of mind and for the accelerated fulfillment of desires and aspirations.
+The benefit of chanting this powerful mantra is to facilitate the concentration of the mind and for the accelerated fulfillment of desires and aspirations.

 Sacred Places Of The Goddess

 Chamundeswari Temple is located on the top of Chamundi Hills, about 13 km from the palace city of Mysore in the state of Karnataka, India.

 This amazing temple was named after Durga or Chamundeeswari, the fierce form of Shakti, a tutelary deity held in reverence for centuries by Mysore Maharajas.